 I started using Payoneer in 2019 to help me get paid but I soon realised that getting paid and paying others in multiple currencies at lower cost is just the beginning.

 Yes freelancers, online sellers, and digital marketers can save money but the biggest benefit can be from time savings.

 And when it’s easier to get paid and pay others – this also can mean more business.

 And Payoneer’s prepaid debit card can make it even easier to pay others 🥳 … if you can get it.

 But that does not mean they are the best for you.

-Here you will find the good, the bad and even the ugly.
+In this Payoneer review, you will find the good, the bad, the ugly and even the alternatives.

-- There are several different types of fees (see below)
+- Many types of fees (see “Real Fees” below)

 - High card transaction fees

 - Many hoops to jump through to sign up, with potential for prohibitive issues (See “Personal Experience” below)

 Based on 53,000+ Trustpilot reviews, Payoneer has a “Great” rating of 4.1/5.
 74% of these reviews rated Payoneer with 5 stars.
 Customers are very satisfied with Payoneer’s fair pricing and its friendly and attentive customer service team.